 Learn how you can stay organized, simplify household chores, and pave the way to a clutter-free home for first-time parents with these tips:

-It is very important to consider maternal and paternal health when planning to have a baby.
+It is very important to consider maternal and paternal health before pregnancy.
 Optimizing your health is important before conception in order to reduce the risk of health complications for both the mother and the child.

-Right now, I’ll be sharing to you some guidelines that you have to take in my mind in order to maximize both you and your partner’s ability to conceive as well as recognize any potential risks before becoming pregnant.
+Right now, we are sharing with you some guidelines that you have to take in mind in order to maximize both you and your partner’s ability to conceive as well as recognize any potential risks before becoming pregnant.

 Congratulations on your new bundle of joy!
 Breastfeeding has always been tagged as being the best for babies.
 Breast Milk is specially designed for your baby.
 The bond that you formed from pregnancy to birth continues on to breastfeeding.
 Your milk is the most complete and nutritious food for your newborn.
 Although breastfeeding comes so naturally to moms, not everyone is as lucky.
 The best weapon is information.
 Educate yourself on the many aspects of breastfeeding.